robotology/superquadric-grasp-example/README.md

 5) The wrapper code sends the estimated superquadric to the [superquadric-grasp module](https://github.com/robotology/superquadric-grasp), which computes suitable poses.
 6) Finally, the superquadric-grasp is asked to perform the grasping task.

+## Use case
+Information about how to compile,  launch andinteract with the module is provided in the [`experiment-1` folder](https://github.com/robotology-playground/experiment-new-grasp/tree/master/experiment-1).

 [1] G. Vezzani, U. Pattacini and L. Natale, "A grasping approach based on superquadric models", IEEE-RAS International Conference on Robotics and Automation 2017, pp 1579-1586.